Budapest Institute

 Publications

-Do the Public Employment Services reach non-employed youths? - A preliminary assessment for Hungary
+Do Public Employment Services reach non-employed youths?
+A preliminary assessment for Hungary

 All publications